Japanese ver.

 The medial condyle has an adductor tubercle.

-Lateral condyle protrudes anteriorly more than medial condyle when fibula is separated from tibia
+Lateral condyle protrudes posteriorly more than medial condyle when fibula is separated from tibia

 The femoro-patellar joint is widely observed.